mlmnz/shopify-middleware/README.md

 The listening port is 3000

-You need use a BasicAuth
+You need use a BasicAuth in the header

 To get all products, you make a GET request: